Kerala Style Pooja - Room Interior Design Ideas

 -

-Concealed drawers or wooden cabinets under the altar store essentials neatly.
+Concealed drawers or wooden cabinets under the altar hold essentials.
 Use decorative woven baskets for flowers or incense.
-Tidy storage keeps the room looking intentional and makes rituals simpler.
+Tidy storage makes rituals easier and keeps the room looking curated.

 -

-Display heirloom lamps, framed family deity photos, or custom hand-painted motifs from Kerala artisans.
-Choose meaningful symbols or accents that echo your traditions, ensuring the room feels special to you.
+Consider showcasing heirloom lamps or placing framed photos of family deities on the console table.
+Additionally, you can obtain custom hand-painted motifs from skilled Kerala artisans.
+Identify a few meaningful symbols or accents from your culture to decorate the room so it feels special to you.